moetunes/power_mon/README.md

 -----

 **power_mon** doesn't continually poll the battery status.
 It runs once to check
-	the status, if the battery is below 37% or charged it pops up a small window, then exits.
+	the status, if the battery is below 37% or charged it pops up a small window (click anywhere in the window to close it), then exits.
 	I have cron run *power_mon* every five minutes which seems to work fine.

 	$ crontab -e